laempy/pyoints/paper/paper.md

 The evolution of automated systems like autonomous robots and unmanned aerial vehicles leads to manifold chances in science, agriculture and industry.
-Remote sensing sensors, like laser scanners and multi-spectral cameras can be combined with sensor networks, to monitor a research object all-embracingly.
+Remote sensing sensors, like laser scanners and multi-spectral cameras can be combined with sensor networks to monitor a research object all-embracingly.

 The analysis of such big data is based on techniques of geoinformatics and remote sensing.
 Next to physically driven approaches, today machine learning